Blondai/monster-log/README.md

 - [ ] Add docstrings to Duration class
 - [ ] Add check function to test if values are valid for Duration class
 - [ ] Add text analyse for text from screenshot
+- [X] Add framework for a list of all monsters
 - [ ] Add list of all (?) monsters to go through and get health
 - [ ] Add extra analyse for hits to enemy and hits to yourself?